Matthew J. Brouillette (pronounced "Bree-Yet") is President and CEO of the Commonwealth Foundation.

 Charles is a graduate of the Koch Associate Program, the Mackinac Center's Leadership Conference, and the Claremont Institute's Publius Fellowship Program.
 His writings have appeared in the Harrisburg Patriot-News, the Philadelphia Inquirer, the Allentown Morning Call and the Milwaukee Journal Sentinel, among others, and he has been interviewed on MSNBC, Fox News Channel, C-SPAN's Washington Journal, National Public Radio, and The News Hour with Jim Lehrer.

-Charles earned a B.A. at Bucknell University, where he appeared on the cover of the New York Times Magazine and, more importantly, met his wife, Charissa.
-Charles and Charissa live in the Mechanicsburg area with their daughters, Adeline and Sophia.
-During the rare moments in which they are not changing diapers, it is their privilege to serve their church, New Covenant Fellowship, in various capacities.
+Charles earned a B.A. at Bucknell University, where he appeared on the cover of the New York Times Magazine and, more importantly, met the woman who became Mrs. Mitchell.
+Charles and his family live in the Harrisburg area, where it is their privilege to serve their church, New Covenant Fellowship, in various capacities.

-Nathan A. Benefield is Director of Policy Analysis for the Commonwealth Foundation for Public Policy Alternatives.
+Nathan A. Benefield is Vice President of Policy Analysis for the Commonwealth Foundation.

 Nate has researched and written on public policy issues including taxes, government spending, education reform, transportation funding, health care policy, and economic development.
 Nate's work has been featured in the Philadelphia Inquirer, Pittsburgh Post-Gazette, Pittsburgh Tribune-Review, Patriot News, and Allentown Morning Call amongst others.
 Nate frequently provides testimony to the Pennsylvania House and Senate and often lends his policy expertise to WHP 580 and KDKA radio.